roborisen/gcube/README.md

 gcube.waitAllGcubesConnect(3)
 ```
 <a href="https://makecode.microbit.org/S35219-78808-31549-03051">This example</a> shows<br/>
-1. wait until the first Gcube (Gcube 0) is connected to Micro:bit <br/>
+1. wait until the first Gcube (Gcube 0) is connected to microbit <br/>
 2. wait until the other two Gcubes (Gcube 1, Gcube 2) are connected to Gcube 0<br/>
 3. set rolling 8x8 dot-matrix image<br/>
 4. start rolling 8x8 dot-matrix (attatched to Gcube 1 ...
 N) from Gcube 1 to Gcube 2<br/>